$380.00

 The Ward would go on to participate in numerous key battles and operations throughout the war, including the Guadalcanal Campaign and the Battle of Okinawa.
 Its speed and maneuverability proved crucial in these engagements, allowing it to swiftly navigate through enemy waters and provide support to other ships.

-In 1968, the Ward was decommissioned for the final time and was eventually sold for scrap in 1972.
-However, its legacy and impact on naval history live on, with the Ward being remembered as a vital and valiant ship that played a significant role in protecting the United States and its allies during times of war.
 Its contributions will not be forgotten, and the 310′ Destroyer USS Ward will always hold a special place in the hearts of those who served on her and those who continue to honor her legacy.

 Join over 5,000 readers of our monthly newsletter!